MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 ## What are your key requirements?
 [Rule, Entity, Pattern elements]

-Before you get started, it's helpful to understand the basic structure of the XML schema for a rule, and how you can use this structure to define your custom sensitive information type so that it will identify the right content.
+It's important that you understand the basic structure of the XML schema for a rule.
+Your understanding of the structure will help you define your custom sensitive information type to identify the right content.

-A rule defines one or more entities (sensitive information types), and each entity defines one or more patterns.
-A pattern is what a policy looks for when it evaluates content such as email and documents.
+A rule defines one or more entities (also known as sensitive information types).
+Each entity defines one or more patterns.
+A pattern is what a policy looks for when it evaluates content (for example, email and documents).

-In this topic, the XML markup uses rule to mean the patterns that define an entity, also known as a sensitive information type.
-So in this topic, when you see rule, think entity or sensitive information type, not conditions and actions.
+In XML markup, "rules" mean the patterns that define the sensitive information type.
+Don't associate references to rules in this article with "conditions" or "actions" that are common in other Microsoft features.

 ### Simplest scenario: entity with one pattern

-Here's the simplest scenario.
-You want your policy to identify content that contains your organization's employee ID, which is formatted as a nine-digit number.
-So the pattern refers to a regular expression contained in the rule that identifies nine-digit numbers.
-Any content containing a nine-digit number satisfies the pattern.
+Here's a simple scenario: You want your policy to identify content that contains nine-digit employee IDs that are used in your organization.
+A pattern refers to the regular expression in the rule that identifies nine-digit numbers.
+Any content that contains a nine-digit number satisfies the pattern.

 ![Diagram of entity with one pattern.](../media/4cc82dcf-068f-43ff-99b2-bac3892e9819.png)

-However, while simple, this pattern may identify many false positives by matching content that contains any nine-digit number that is not necessarily an employee ID.
+But, this pattern might identify **any** nine-digit number, including longer numbers or other types of nine-digit numbers that aren't employee IDs.
+This type of unwanted match is known as a *false positive*.

 ### More common scenario: entity with multiple patterns

-For this reason, it's more common to define an entity by using more than one pattern, where the patterns identify supporting evidence (such as a keyword or date) in addition to the entity (such as a nine-digit number).
+Because of the potential for false positives, you typically use more than one pattern to define an entity.
+Multiple patterns provide supporting evidence for the target entity.
+For example, additional keywords, dates, or other text can help identify the original entity (for example, the nine-digit employee number).

-For example, to increase the likelihood of identifying content that contains an employee ID, you can define another pattern that also identifies a hire date, and define yet another pattern that identifies both a hire date and a keyword (such as "employee ID"), in addition to the nine-digit number.
+For example, to increase the likelihood of identifying content that contains an employee ID, you can define other patterns to look for:

+- A pattern that identifies a hire date.
+- A pattern that identifies both a hire date and the "employee ID" keyword.

 ![Diagram of entity with multiple patterns.](../media/c8dc2c9d-00c6-4ebc-889a-53b41a90024a.png)

-Note a couple of important aspects of this structure:
+There are important points to consider for multiple pattern matches:

 - Patterns that require more evidence have a higher confidence level.
-This is useful because when you later use this sensitive information type in a policy, you can use more restrictive actions (such as block content) with only the higher-confidence matches, and you can use less restrictive actions (such as send notification) with the lower-confidence matches.
+When you use this sensitive information type in a policy, you can use more restrictive actions (such as block content) with higher-confidence matches, and you can use less restrictive actions (such as send notifications) with lower-confidence matches.

-- The supporting IdMatch and Match elements reference regexes and keywords that are actually children of the Rule element, not the Pattern.
-These supporting elements are referenced by the Pattern but included in the Rule.
-This means that a single definition of a supporting element, like a regular expression or a keyword list, can be referenced by multiple entities and patterns.
+- The supporting `IdMatch` and `Match` elements reference regular expressions and keywords that are actually children of the `Rule` element, not the `Pattern`.
+These supporting elements are referenced by the `Pattern`, but are included in the `Rule`.
+This means that a single definition of a supporting element, such as a regular expression or a keyword list, can be referenced by multiple entities and patterns.

 ## What entity do you need to identify?
 [Entity element, id attribute]